Guide

 Pre-sessional course 1 month after course end date

-Courses less than 6 months, for example medical elective 7 days after course end date
+Less than 6 months 7 days after course end date

 If you complete your course early

 The Home Office requires the University to inform them if a student completes their course earlier than expected.
-The Home Office normally limits your permission to the standard post-study period of leave.
-This means that if you have completed your course more than 12 months after the course start date entered on your original CAS, you will receive a curtailment period of 4 months.
+The Home Office normally limits your permission to the standard wrap up period for your course.
+Advice will be given on an individual basis.

 Visa expiry and ‘overstaying’